Attachment of Earnings

 11 x £26.24 = £288.64; and

-Your employer should apply the appropriate table to regular payments made to you.
-If your employer also makes an irregular payment to you, but not on the same pay day as the regular payments, they should deduct 20% of the irregular payment.
+You should apply the appropriate table to regular payments made to your employee.
+If you also make an irregular payment to your employee but not on the same pay day as the regular payments, you should deduct 20% of the irregular payment.

-Example 5: Your employer has received a CTAEO.
-You are paid your regular monthly salary on 30 November and Christmas bonus payment on 10 December.
+Example 5: You have received a CTAEO.
+You pay your employee their regular monthly salary on 30 November and Christmas bonus payment on 10 December.

 Example 6: Facts as in Example 5 above except now the Christmas bonus is paid on 20 December at the same time as the regular monthly salaries for December